ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     tmpfs                           400131    17   400114    1% /run/user/0
     ```

-## Reboot And Shutdown
+## Reboot and Shutdown

-IP Fabric VM can be also rebooted or shutdown using CLI.
+The IP Fabric VM can be also rebooted or shutdown using CLI.

-- For VM reboot, use `reboot` command without any parameters.
+- For rebooting the VM, use the `reboot` command.
-- For VM shutdown, use `shutdown` command without any parameters.
+- For shutting down the VM, use the `shutdown -h now` command.